Preparing for your first visit

 This process may take up the entirety of your first visit.
 In instances where you have a seemingly straightforward case (usually localised pain, present for a few days) then some manual therapy may be offered at the end of this session.

-Perhaps the most important thing for you to consider is that there is no quick fix for back pain.
-Even the 'simplest' case of spinal pain will take a while to settle down.
+There is no quick fix for back pain.
+Even simple cases of pain take a while to settle.